-- 31 On matters related to Accreditation: - a A person may apply to the Society for accreditation in accordance with the provisions of this By-Law. - b Where any such application is received from a person who is not already a member of The Society, it shall be deemed to include an application for membership. - c The Council shall make such arrangements as it shall from time to time think fit for the purpose of assessing, by whatever means the Council shall consider appropriate, the education, training, qualifications, knowledge, skill and experience of any person applying for or seeking to maintain accreditation in accordance with this By-Law and for such purpose shall prepare and publish regulations (which may include a Code of Conduct to be observed by any person accredited in accordance with this By-Law) and may from time to time rescind, vary or add to such regulations and Code of Conduct as it thinks fit. - d When considering the professional qualifications of nationals from other European Union Member States, The Society will assess and take decisions on applications for registration in accordance with the relevant European Union Directives. - e The Council may confer the titles "Chartered Meteorologist" or "Registered Meteorologist" (or other qualifications under the appropriate licence) upon applicants who satisfy The Society by means of an assessment conducted in accordance with the relevant paragraphs of this By-Law 31 that they should be accredited.
-Council may withdraw the title from any who, when requested, do not provide a satisfactory record of Continuing Professional Development, as evidence that they are maintaining their knowledge, skill and experience at an appropriate level. - f The Council alone shall have power to decide conclusively respecting each person applying for or wishing to maintain accreditation pursuant to this By-Law whether each has or has not satisfied such criteria as are set out in the regulations prepared and published by The Society pursuant to the relevant paragraphs of this By-Law.
+- 31 On matters related to Accreditation: - a A person may apply to the Society for accreditation in accordance with the provisions of this By-Law. - b Where any such application is received from a person who is not already a member of The Society, it shall be deemed to include an application for membership. - c The Council shall make such arrangements as it shall from time to time think fit for the purpose of assessing, by whatever means the Council shall consider appropriate, the education, training, qualifications, knowledge, skill and experience of any person applying for or seeking to maintain accreditation in accordance with this By-Law and for such purpose shall prepare and publish regulations (which may include a Code of Conduct to be observed by any person accredited in accordance with this By-Law) and may from time to time rescind, vary or add to such regulations4 and Code of Conduct as it thinks fit. - d When considering the professional qualifications of nationals from other European Union Member States, The Society will assess and take decisions on applications for registration in accordance with the relevant European Union Directives5. - e The Council may confer the titles "Chartered Meteorologist" or "Registered Meteorologist" (or other qualifications under the appropriate licence) upon applicants who satisfy The Society by means of an assessment conducted in accordance with the relevant paragraphs of this By-Law 31 that they should be accredited.
+Council

-&lt;sup>3 N.B.
-To ensure continued compliance with the appropriate EU Directives (currently 89/48/EEC and 92/51/EEC), By-Law 31 and the Regulations associated with it must not be changed without the new text being first approved by the Department for Business, Innovation & Skills.
+3 N.B.
+To ensure continued compliance with the appropriate EU Directives (currently 89/48/EEC and 92/51/EEC), By-Law 31 and the Regulations associated with it must not be changed without the new text being first approved by the Department for Business, Energy and Industrial Strategy.

-&lt;sup>4Applications are invited for accreditation from members of The Society working in meteorology and related fields.
+4Applications are invited for accreditation from members of The Society working in meteorology and related fields.
 Candidates will be required to: hold an appropriate honours degree from a recognised EU university; have at least five years experience as a practicing professional meteorologist hydrologist or physical oceanographer; demonstrate that they possess an appropriate scientific background and level of fundamental meteorological knowledge; demonstrate a detailed professional knowledge of their own declared field(s) of speciality; demonstrate the ability to communicate clearly, accurately and succinctly in English; agree to abide by a code of professional conduct.
 Overseas applications will be welcomed, and will be treated on an equal footing with those from the UK, as far as is practicable.
 All proceedings will be conducted in English.

-&lt;sup>5 See for example Article 52 of Directive 2005/36/EC on Professional Qualifications.
+5 See for example Article 52 of Directive 2005/36/EC on Professional Qualifications.